 Background.
-We have an agreement with Sunol Molecular Corp. to expedite the discovery of new drug candidates designed to inhibit TF/FVIIa.
+We have an agreement with Sunol Molecular Corporation ("Sunol") to expedite the discovery of new drug candidates designed to inhibit TF/FVIIa.
 Under the terms of this agreement, Sunol supplies us protein for our drug design program.

 We are continuing to design and synthesize groups of compounds that are potent and selective inhibitors of TF/FVIIa and further optimization is ongoing to identify a compound for preclinical development of a TF/FVIIa inhibitor in oral form.
+We are also looking at potential opportunities for drug eluting stent applications with some of our earlier compounds that have effective potency, but low oral bioavailability.